Home > Guides > Best microphones for beginners: Up your game with these value mics

 Still learning about microphones and their different specs?
 Check out our guide on everything you need to know about microphones.

-No matter what you’re looking for from your first few microphones, here are the best microphones for beginners in recording.
+No matter what you’re looking for from your first few microphones, here are the best microphones for beginners.

 Best microphone for beginners overall: Audio Technica AT2020